joshusooyaa/calculator/README.md

 `addOperatorToDisplay`
 ```
-if operator already in use
+if operator already in use and a calculation wasn't just done
-    ignore
-    // later on, instead of ignoring this will result in a calculation of the current display and then chain the pressed operator onto the next display
-// operator not in use
+    check if calculable with the pressed operator
+        // Calls for a calculation in the case that the user does something like: 5 + 1 = 6 + + which will result in the second operand being used to add again (result would be 7.)

+if just calculated, reset this indicator to false

 update current operator to this one
 update display with this operator
 update variable indicating that display needs to be cleaned on next number push
 update first variable
 ```

 Now that we have the operator functionality set up, all that's left to do here is calculate the result and update variables back to their appropriate states when the equal sign is pressed.

-`equalSignPressed`
+`checkCalculable`
 ```
+if secondOperand is 0
+    send error
 if operator in use
     check if there is a second variable
         call operate (function we defined earlier)
+        update calculation display (what was used to get calculation)
+        set a cleanup variable to true so that we know to clear the current display when a new number is inputted in
         update firstOperand to calculated value

+Check if called from an operator, in this case a number can be directly clicked after calculation.
+But if called from event (equal sign clicked) then a number cannot be directly clicked after since ideally a person is probably trying to enter in a new calculation than reuse the old one.
 ```